-I've accepted a position as a senior consultant at Rapidminer, in their Boston headquarters, and I couldn't be more excited about this.
-Not only will I be leveraging my engineering, predictive analytic, presentation/teaching and Rapidminer skills, but I will be empowering organizations to utilize and adopt Rapidminer in ways they've never dreamed of.
+I’ve accepted a position as a senior consultant at RapidMiner, in their Boston headquarters, and I couldn’t be more excited about this.
+Not only will I be leveraging my engineering, predictive analytics, presentation/teaching, and Rapidminer skills, but I will be empowering organizations to utilize and adopt Rapidminer in ways they’ve never dreamed of.

 When my last box is packed and I turn off the light at my old office for the last time, I will be placing a new bet, one that will pay off in a big way.
 I will be putting all my chips in, going long on Rapidminer, and not looking back!

 Why?
 Because I believe in RapidMiner.
 I believe that it can empower its users and their organizations to find new nuggets of information in their data that could change the world.
 I want to be a part of that, something larger than myself.
 I want to be a part of a community of thinkers, doers, and practitioners where ideas lead to new innovations and a better world.
 Who wouldn’t want to be a part of that?